josh-mills/byzantone/README.md

 ByzanTone is a tool for learning the pitches and intervals of Byzantine chant.
 It provides an interactive interface to help users understand and practice the scales and intervals used in Byzantine music.
+ByzanTone is deployed on GitHub Pages and is publicly available at [josh-mills.github.io/byzantone/](gh-pages).

-## Features
+## Features (in development)

 - Visualization of Byzantine scales
 - Interactive pitch and interval training